Azure-Samples/ms-identity-blazor-wasm/WebApp-graph-user/Call-MSGraph/README-Incremental.md

 ## Overview

-In the second chapter, we extend our ASP.NET Core Blazor WebAssembly standalone application to call a downstream API (Microsoft Graph) to provide additional value.
+In the second chapter, we extend our ASP.NET Core Blazor WebAssembly standalone application to call a downstream API (Microsoft Graph) to obtain more information about the signed-in user.

-This sample demonstrates an ASP.NET Core Blazor WebAssembly standalone application that authenticates users against [Azure Active Directory (Azure AD)](https://azure.microsoft.com/services/active-directory/external-identities/b2c/) using the [Microsoft Authentication Library for JavaScript](https://github.com/AzureAD/microsoft-authentication-library-for-js)(MSAL.js).
+This sample demonstrates an ASP.NET Core Blazor WebAssembly standalone application that authenticates users against an [Azure Active Directory (Azure AD)](https://docs.microsoft.com/azure/active-directory/develop//) tenant using the [Microsoft Authentication Library for JavaScript](https://github.com/AzureAD/microsoft-authentication-library-for-js)(MSAL.js).

-It then acquires an Access Token for Microsoft Graph and calls the [Microsoft Graph API](https://docs.microsoft.com/graph/overview).
+It then acquires an [Access Tokens](https://aka.ms/access-tokens) for Microsoft Graph and calls the [Microsoft Graph API](https://docs.microsoft.com/graph/overview).

 ## Scenario